 Greg has substantial experience concerning the operation, management and taxation of tax-exempt organizations.
 He advises public charities, private foundations and supporting organizations on a variety of issues, ranging from entity structuring, strategic planning and documenting meetings to reviewing tax returns, working with financial advisors and facilitating charitable distributions.

 Clients rely on Greg to guide them through every phase of uncontested will probates, administration of the estate and all types of related controversies.
 He also helps clients establish guardianships for incapacitated family members and develops creative self-help solutions for clients facing unique incapacitation issues that can’t be resolved with traditional legal remedies.

-Greg is a regular presenter and author on various estate-related topics, including the impact of recent tax reform on estate planning and charitable giving, business succession planning for family businesses and for lawyers, asset protection planning, fiduciary duties, Texas' Prudent Investor Act and Principal and Income Act, probate and guardianship administration and procedures, alternatives to guardianships and probate, advanced directives and end-of-life decision-making, and the formation and operation of tax-exempt organizations.
+Greg is a regular presenter and author on various estate-related topics, including the impact of recent tax reform on estate planning and charitable giving, business succession planning for family businesses and for lawyers, asset protection planning, fiduciary duties and related litigation, probate and guardianship administration and procedures, alternatives to guardianships and probate, advanced directives and end-of-life decision-making, and the formation and operation of tax-exempt organizations.

 Greg is currently serving as Chair of the Law Practice Management Committee for the State Bar of Texas where he focuses on succession planning for solo and small law firms, which includes the development and implementation of the business succession planning toolkit and other resources.